khayweee/python-manual/README.md

 # python-manual
 Python Manual for Data Science.
-This Notebook will provide basic framework on the use of common api to conduct data analyst.
+This Notebook will provide basic framework on the use of common api to conduct data analyses.

 ## Viewing Notebook
 click [here](https://nbviewer.jupyter.org/github/khayweee/python-manual/blob/master/Python%20Cheatsheet.ipynb) to view notebook on nbviewer